Klaim/repro-build2-slow-prescan/issue.md

 Assertion failed: !good_error, file C:\Users\jlamotte\Documents\build2\build2-toolchain-0.12\build2-0.12.0\libbuild2\cc\compile-rule.cxx, line 3717
 ```

-Because it stops the build but the script keep retrying to build, I often see several occurences of this sema assertion failure.
+Because it stops the build but the script keep retrying to build, I often see several occurences of this assertion failure once I manage to get it.

 Observations
 ------------